Pachamama | Marylebone Restaurant

 You’re going to want to start with drinks, so head to the bar where you’ll find Peruvian-style, pisco-heavy cocktails mixed through with Mother Earth’s favourite South American herbal and fruit infusions, as well as craft beers, American wines and British bubbles.

-And then, when it’s time to eat, peruse the menu of Head Chef Tom Catley (ex-Ottolenghi), slowly feasting your eyes on shareable starters like chicharrones and crispy duck leg; mains like wild Cornish sea bass ceviche and josper-grilled crispy lamb belly with miso; plus desserts like almond milk pana cotta with passion fruit, and pumpkin ‘n’ sweet potato doughnuts.
+And then, when it’s time to eat, peruse the menu, slowly feasting your eyes on shareable starters like chicharrones and crispy duck leg; mains like wild Cornish sea bass ceviche and josper-grilled crispy lamb belly with miso; plus desserts like almond milk panna cotta with passion fruit, and pumpkin ‘n’ sweet potato doughnuts.

 London’s vegetable-based doughnut scene.